Lysozyme: An Antibacterial Enzyme and a Cause of Egg Allergies

 How Does Lysozyme Destroy Bacteria?

 Lysozyme works by destroying the protective cell wall of bacteria.
-The cell wall is the outer covering of a bacterial cell.
+The cell wall is the outer covering of a bacterium.
 One of its jobs is to withstand the pressure created by the fluid inside the cell and to keep the cell intact.

 The wall contains chains made of molecules called peptidoglycans.
 Lysozyme breaks some of the bonds that hold the peptidoglycans together.
-As a result, the cell wall weakens and the bacterial cell bursts, a process known as lysis.
+As a result, the wall weakens and the bacterium bursts.

-Lysozyme is more effective against gram-positive bacteria than gram-negative bacteria because gram-positive bacteria contain far more peptidoglycans in their cell wall.
-Despite this limited action, lysozyme is a valuable part of the immune system.
+Lysozyme is more effective against gram-positive bacteria than gram-negative ones because gram-positive bacteria contain far more peptidoglycans in their cell wall.
+Despite this limited action, the enzyme is a valuable part of the immune system.

 An Allergist Discusses Egg Allergies